-When I counsel betrothed couples, I look for spiritual compatibility.
+When I do Napa counseling for betrothed couples, I look for spiritual compatibility.
 It is a couple’s spirituality that will be their rock, both in times of joy and darkness.
 There are many reasons for this.
 Some are obvious; some not so obvious, as if darkness sneaks up on us when we’re not looking.

 It’s true that every relationship has its up and downs.
 However, I’ve found that if you try and focus on remembering the things you did for each other when you first started dating, in the courtship stages, and make those a part of your extended togetherness, the relationship will seem more spontaneous and playful, thus giving each party something fun to look forward to.
 This can be a surprise, a gift, or a day of togetherness, snuggling and sleeping in late with the everyday demands of life taking a day off.